gazebosim/gz-transport/docs/development/development.rst

 When this message is received, a discovery instance should invalidate all entries associated with the process UUID contained in the header.
 Note that this is the expected behavior when a discovery instance gently terminates.
-In the case of an abrupt termination, the lack of service updates will cause the same result, although it'll take a bit more time.
+In the case of an abrupt termination, the lack of topic updates will cause the same result, although it'll take a bit more time.